weesvisje/docs/docs/android/tutorial/jetpack-compose/4-tasks-list-screen.md

 1. Now create a new file called __TasksListScreenViewModel.kt__
 2. Add a property called `val tasks: MutableLiveData<List<Task>> = MutableLiveData(emptyList())`.
 This will house all of our tasks that the `TasksListScreen` can observeLocal for changes.
 When any `MutableLiveData` type changes, Jetpack Compose will intelligently tell `@Composable` types to reload with the necessary changes.
-3. Create a `liveQuery` by observing all the tasks documents.
+3. Create a `liveQuery` and `subscription` by observing/subscribing to all the tasks documents.
 Remember our `Task` data class that we created?
 We will now map all the `DittoDocument` to a `List<Task>` and set them to the tasks.
-4. Ditto's `DittoLiveQuery` types should be disposed by calling `stop()` once the `ViewModel` is no longer necessary.
+4. Ditto's `DittoLiveQuery` and `DittoSubscription` types should be disposed by calling `close()` once the `ViewModel` is no longer necessary.
 For a simple application, this isn't necessary but it's always good practice once you start building more complex applications.

 ```kotlin title="TasksListScreenViewModel.kt"
 class TasksListScreenViewModel: ViewModel() {